skarlett-language/SkarlettDocumentation/README.md

 # Conditionals
 - conditional statements involve three keywords:
-	- if
+	- `if`
 		- requires a condition
 		- its condition is the first to be checked
-	- elif
+	- `elif`
 		- requires a condition
-		- its condition is checked only if the "if" condition is false
+		- its condition is checked only if the `if` condition evaluates to `false`
-		- multiple "elif" can coexist in the same statement, and their condition is verified in the order with which they were written
+		- multiple `elif` can coexist in the same statement, and their condition is verified in the order with which they are written
-	- else
+	- `else`
 		- can't have a condition
-		- its statement is executed only if the "if" and eventual "elif" condition are false
+		- its statement is executed only if the `if` and eventual `elif` conditions evaluate to `false`
-- every statement needs to be wrapper around with curly brackets
+- every statement needs to be wrapped around with curly brackets
 - condition do not require parentheses wrapping, but it can be used

 ```
 if 5 > 8 {
     # if statement #

 } elif 5 < 8 {
     # elif statement #

 } else {
     # else statement #
 }